 To teach good sportsmanship and teamwork concepts during the season.

-To insure that each team is equal in talent and size by enforcing a draft system throughout the entire program.
-The Griffin method shall be implemented.
+To ensure that each team is equal in talent and size by enforcing a draft system throughout the entire program (The Griffin method is utilized).

 CODE OF ETHICS

 Remember that a basketball game is only a game – not the end of the world for the NJB players, coaches, parents, and all participants.

 Acknowledge that NJB promotes the physical, mental, spiritual, moral and emotional soundness of the individual players.

 Understand and accept the rules and regulations of the game.